pebakery/pebakery-docs/Commands/Registry/RegImport.md

 ### Example 1

 Assume we have the following *myFile.reg* file we want to import into our PE Registry.
-Note that we have already modifed the registry keys to point to the path where we will mount the PE's SYSTEM hive.
+Note that we have already modified the registry keys to point to the path where we will mount the PE's SYSTEM hive.

 ```pebakery
 Windows Registry Editor Version 5.00